Camino for charity: pilgrimage for CAFOD

 Walking the Camino: logistics

-To help you organise the logistics of your journey CAFOD has teamed up with Macs Adventures!
-Macs Adventures are an experienced walking and adventure tour company that specialise in organising and booking Camino trips.
-They can advise you on your best travel options, and if you so choose, book your accomodation along the way.
+To help you organise the logistics of your journey, Macs Adventures specialise in organising and booking Camino trips.
+They can advise you on your best travel options, and if you so choose, book your accommodation along the way.

 - The most popular Camino journey for CAFOD pilgrims is the last 100km of the route of the 'Camino Frances'.
 See the Macs Adventures options for this part of the journey.